Without an effective ecommerce sales funnel, you’re losing money.

 Your email sequence must be set for both pre-purchase and post-purchase.

-The pre-purchase email sequence helps you follow-up on your website visitors after leaving your store without completing the purchasing process.
+The pre-purchase email sequence helps you follow up on your website visitors after leaving your store without completing the purchasing process.

 Subsequently, after buying a product from your store, what’s next?
-Do you just say goodbye or you keep in touch with them?
+Do you just say goodbye or keep in touch with them?

 Later on in the future, you can cross-sell other products to them or introduce them to a loyalty program via email marketing or retargeting ads.